What We Do

 He specialises in teaching entrepreneurs, business owners, and CEOs highly-effective marketing and website conversion strategies.
 He personally coaches them and shows them the fastest, easiest path to success.
 His business is now growing at such a rate that he is very selective in choosing his customers.

 As a former premium member of Perry Marshall’s roundtable, as well as Chris Cardell’s mastermind club, Dan Kennedy's Inner Circle and Matt Lloyd's senior affiliate program, James is well connected to the world’s leading marketing brains.

-James now spends most of his time between Scotland Costa Rica, Thailand and Singapore.
+James now spends most of his time between Scotland, Thailand and Singapore.

 About Me by Me

 Let me give you an honest bio about myself and how I got where I am today.

 I was born in a working-class area of Coatbridge, Scotland.
 I spent most of my childhood really confused about things.
 I had a few troubled adolescent years from 15 to 17, despite having good well-meaning parents.